se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

         value: '</path/to/benchbuild>'

 The next step is to select the correct research tool for your experiment and build the base containers using the :ref:`vara-container` tool.
+Remember to first select a research tool and then build the base containers.

 You can now run your experiments in a container simply by replacing the `run` in your BenchBuild command with `container`, for example, like this: